fvbock/gDBPool/README.md

 gDBPool is a connection and interaction pooling library for/based on gevent.

+_This is an alpha release...
+Point guns only in safe directions... ;)_

 Although gDBPool _should_ be able to work with all DB-API 2.0 compliant drivers (I did not test this), the main db/driver it is written for is Postgres (9.x+ if